Skip to content

 EB Biobank

-EB Biobank is an infrastructure project under EB Research Institute.
-We systemically collect and process biological samples and related donor data with a focus on EB patients.
-Existing sample diversity and detailed patient data with scRNAseq data allows us to yield unprecedented insight into pathogenic events especially for rare diseases.
+The sample diversity and the detailed patient data including scRNAseq data allows us unprecedented insight into pathogenic events especially for rare diseases.

-EB Biobank offers diverse resources for translational research:
+The EB Biobank is the ideal starting point for translational research:

 A diverse range of samples with comprehensive patient data: